-6.31 For a non-arm's length loan, the accounting treatment and the tax treatment are similar to those of an interest-free loan and a loan at below-market interest rate.
+6.32 For a non-arm's length loan, the accounting treatment and the tax treatment are similar to those of an interest-free loan and a loan at below-market interest rate.
 Any imputed "interest income" (or "gain" on loan) recognised in the P&L will not be taxed and any "loss" on loan (or imputed "interest expense") recognised in the P&L will not be allowed as a deduction because they are merely book entries.
 Tax adjustments will be required to disregard these items.
 For tax purpose, only interest expense computed based on contractual interest rate will be allowed as a deduction and interest income computed based on contractual interest rate will be taxed.
-In addition, as such loan is not transacted at arm's length, the CIT is not precluded from making further adjustment to the interest income or interest expense based on the arm's length principle22.
+In addition, as such loan is not transacted at arm's length, the CIT is not precluded from making further adjustment to the interest income or interest expense based on the arm's length principle.

-F. YA of Adjustment where a Financial Instrument is Discovered to be on Revenue Account instead of on Capital Account and Vice Versa

-6.32 Where in any YA, there is information showing that a financial instrument (regardless of an asset or a liability) ought to be regarded as on revenue account instead of on capital account, or vice versa, instead of revising or amending the assessments for the earlier YAs, all the tax adjustments in respect of the gains or losses of that financial instrument that were previously recognised in the P&L (regardless of unrealised or realised), will be made in the YA in which the financial instrument is discovered to be regarded as such.
-The same tax treatment will also apply to the gain or loss in respect of the related hedging instruments.
+- F. YA of Adjustment where a Financial Instrument is Discovered to be on Revenue Account instead of on Capital Account and Vice Versa - 6.33 Where in any YA, there is information showing that a financial instrument (regardless of an asset or a liability) ought to be regarded as on revenue account instead of on capital account, or vice versa, instead of revising or amending the assessments for the earlier YAs, all the tax adjustments in respect of the gains or losses of that financial instrument that were previously recognised in the P&L (regardless of unrealised or realised), will be made in the YA in which the financial instrument is discovered to be regarded as such.
+The same tax treatment will also apply to the gain or loss in respect of the related hedging instruments. - 6.34 Despite the above, any additional assessment must be made within the period of four years beginning immediately after the end of the YA of the basis period in which the financial instrument is disposed of.